nomemory/tutorial-java8-streams-lambdas/README.md

 ## Introduction

-Before jumping into conclusions and start bragging about how Streams and Lambdas are going to suddenly solve all of our developers problems, let me start by telling you that you can continue writing excellent Java code without using any of those features.
+Before jumping into conclusions and start bragging about how Streams and Lambdas are going to suddenly solve all of our dev problems, let me start by telling you that you can continue writing excellent Java code without using any of those features.
 We did that before Java 8, didn't we ?

 Another important aspect is that you shouldn't jump directly into (re)writing everything in a "functional" style, just because it's "nice".

-Streams and Lambdas are an important additional to the Java language, but they are adding a little bit of overhead (actually depending on the context, it can be more than *a bit*).
+Streams and Lambdas are an important addition to the Java language, but they are adding a little bit of overhead (actually, depending on the context, it can be more than *a bit*).
 For example, a classic `for` loop will be more efficient than using a `Stream` to iterate over an array.
 And no matter how the JVM will evolve in the future, things will probably remain this way.

 Using Lambdas and Streams is not about gaining small performance advantages in terms of CPU or memory utilisation (actually they induce *penalties*), but about writing code that is more *short*, *readable*, *concise* and *easier to debug*.
 If performance is important, please don't replace every `for` with [`IntStream.range()`](https://docs.oracle.com/javase/8/docs/api/java/util/stream/IntStream.html#range-int-int-) just because it's *hip*.